Boost Your Power With Plant-Based Protein Powder

 Amino acids are the building blocks of protein.

-Amino acids assist in energy production and metabolic functioning in our body.
+Amino acids assist in energy production and metabolic functioning in our bodies.
 There are 20 different amino acids that make protein.
 They are divided into two types, non-essential and essential amino acids.
-You can read more about amino acids here.

 - There are 11 Non-essential amino acids – These are synthesized in our body.
 It is not necessary to obtain them from food.